Executive Coaching: When Your Values Shift

 Our ideas of self are molded at a very early age.
 Parents, caregivers, and teachers encourage certain behaviors that help us integrate with our peers.
 We are encouraged to go along, to get along.

-Unfortunately, even well intentioned adults can send messages counter to our actual nature or personality type.
+Unfortunately, even well-intentioned adults can send messages contrary to our actual nature or personality type.
 “You are so good at following the rules,” doesn’t acknowledge your ability (and desire) to question arbitrary or unfair rules.
 We develop a limited, if not warped, sense of self.

 In reality, we are remarkably complex.
 Our environment and social context contribute to our actions; they influence our values and motivations.